systemctl(1) - phpMan

 When used with enable/disable/is-enabled (and related commands),

-use alternative root path when looking for unit files.
+use the specified root path when looking for unit files.
+If this

 --runtime

-effects, however, since the latter is lost on reboot, the changes
+effect is identical, however since the latter is lost on reboot,

 --preset-mode=